Summary of evidence

 To explore these studies in further detail please click on Explore the evidence.

 The majority of papers included within this review focus on evaluating the effectiveness of various tailored RTW interventions.
-For example, Dalgaard et al. (2017), considered a stress management intervention (based on cognitive behavioural therapy) on Danish participants on sick leave due to work-related stress.
+For example, Dalgaard et al. (2017), considered a stress management intervention (based on cognitive behavioural therapy) amongst Danish participants on sick leave due to work-related stress.
 As a result, the intervention group was found to return to work four weeks sooner than the control group (who only received a clinical assessment and no treatment).
 On the other hand, Arends, van der Klink, van Rhenen, de Boer & Bültmann (2014) focused their study on recurrent sickness absence in those with CMDs.
 The authors based their ‘Stimulating Healthy participation And Relapse Prevention’ (SHARP) intervention on empowerment theories to support employees through the RTW process and reduce recurrent sickness absence.
 At follow up, the SHARP group of participants had a lower incidence of recurrent sickness absence and increased time until recurrent sickness in comparison with the care as usual group.

-Other types of individual interventions that were investigated within this section include; whether time until the start of therapy can affect RTW (Alonso, Marco, & Andani, 2017), a web based RTW intervention (Volker, Zijlstra-Vlasveld, Anema, Beekman, Brouwers, Emons, & van der Feltz-Cornelis, 2015), whether psychoeducation can influence RTW (Pedersen, Søgaard, Labriola, Nohr, & Jensen, 2015), predictors of RTW using psychotherapy treatment (Victor, Lau, & Ruud, 2017) and the development of a self-efficacy questionnaire in relation to RTW (Lagerveld, Blonk, Brenninkmeijer, & Schaufeli, 2010).
+Other types of individual interventions that were investigated within this section include: whether time until the start of therapy can affect RTW (Alonso, Marco, & Andani, 2017), a web based RTW intervention (Volker, Zijlstra-Vlasveld, Anema, Beekman, Brouwers, Emons, & van der Feltz-Cornelis, 2015), whether psychoeducation can influence RTW (Pedersen, Søgaard, Labriola, Nohr, & Jensen, 2015), predictors of RTW using psychotherapy treatment (Victor, Lau, & Ruud, 2017) and the development of a self-efficacy questionnaire in relation to RTW (Lagerveld, Blonk, Brenninkmeijer, & Schaufeli, 2010).

 The role of the line manager in supporting an effective return to work has been recognised.
 In a study conducted by Munir, Yarker, Hicks, & Donaldson-Feilder, (2012), the behaviours required by line managers to support an employee through absence and on return were identified using a mixed methods approach.
 The study led to the development of a set of behaviours that can be used as a quick-view checklist for managers to identify their strengths and development needs, or as a measurement of supervisory support.

 Training line managers to identify signs and signals of mental ill-health and how to manage those who present with them have been found to be beneficial.
 Milligan-Saville, et al. (2017) investigated the effect of mental health training for managers on employees who were on sick leave.
-Managers were given a four-hour mental health training programme and subsequently followed up after six months to evaluate whether sickness absence has been affected.
+Managers were given a four-hour mental health training programme and subsequently followed up after six months to evaluate whether sickness absence had been affected.
 They found that employee work-related sickness leave decreased for the managers who undertook the mental health training.
 Training not only offered benefits for the returning employee, but also potential financial gains.
 Findings indicated that the return on investment of the training programme was £9.98 per £1 spent on the mental health training.

 The majority of research in this area has focused on interventions focused at the individual and less is known about the wider organisational factors that influence successful returns.
 Rather, research at the organisational level is wrapped up in wider studies of barriers and facilitators of return to work – where organisational factors such as support from HR or management, clear information on policy and practice, and an open culture to discuss and support mental ill-health are noted.